saurhkumar/generator-rest-swagger-express/Readme.md

 ## About The Project

+RESTful API generator with swagger integration using NodeJS and Express.

+## Supported Backend

+Following backends are supported

+- [x] Non-CRUD (Without any database, just simple get call)
+- [x] MongoDB
+- [x] MYSQL

-RESTful API generator with swagger integration using NodeJS, Express.
-It supports SQL and Non-CRUD options now, but other databases support is on the way
+It supports SQL and options now, but other databases support is on the way

 <!-- GETTING STARTED -->